massalabs/metamask-massa/README.md

 Welcome to the MetaMask Snap for Massa!
 This Snap enables seamless integration of MetaMask with the Massa layer 1 protocol, providing users with convenient access to Massa's features directly through MetaMask.

+This repository contains the MetaMask Snap for Massa and an example dApp to demonstrate its usage.

 # Powered by

 Astro-Devs Labs